MahirEusufzai/Two-Sided-UISlider/README.txt

  Contributing

-* Please feel free to contribute; there are still many ways this project can be improved.
+* Feel free to contribute; there are still many ways this project can be improved.
 (Polishing the graphics, allowing the user to manually change the parameters, etc)